AzureAD/microsoft-authentication-library-for-go/apps/design/design.md

 - Add the higher level manipulations to requests.Token
 - Add your logic to the app/\<client\> and access the services via your requests.Token

+## Notable Differences To Other Clients

+### Confidential applications have a user ID

+The MSAL caching design is rather simple.
+These design decisions and the fact that multiple applications in different languages can share a cache mean it cannot be easily changed.

+Because of this, the entire cache contents of a confidential.Client is read and written on almost any action to and from an external cache.

+It is not clear to the user that a confidential client should be per user to prevent scalling problems.

+Because we cannot change the MSAL cache design at this time, we want to make it clear that confidential.Client should be done per user.
+We felt this must go beyond a simple doc entry that can be ignored.
+Its great to say: "we told you in the doc", but that is AFTER a support call.

+To make it clear, we require the user to pass a userID field.
+This forces the user to read what a userID is.

+### Use of x509.Certificate and CertFromPEM() function

+The original version of this package used an thumbprint and a private key to do authorizations based on a certificate.
+But there wasn't a real way to get a thumbprint.

+A thumbprint is defined in the Oauth spec, which we had to track down.
+It is an SHA-1 hash from the x509 certificate's DER encdoed ASN1 bytes.

+Since the user was going to need the x509, we moved to having the user provide the x509.Certificate object.

+We wrote the thumbprint creator for the internals.

+Since we also require the private key and it is not straightforward to get, we added a CertFromPEM() function that will extract the x509.Certificate and private key as long as PEM is PKCS8 encoded.
+We probably could add PKCS1 support, but didn't.
+We did support encrypted PEM.

+It should be noted that Keyvault stores things in PKCS12 and PEM.
+Keyvault is not straight forward in how it works.
+Frankly, I'm in serious doubt that a regular Go user can get certs out of Keyvault's Go API.

+Before I began working on MSAL I was re-writing the Keyvault Go API.  https://github.com/element-of-surprise/keyvault .
+It does the right things to extract cers for TLS now.
+I was still working on the Cert() API and hadn't exposed the public surface when I stopped.

+Since we have representation from the Go SDK team, we might have them go bridge this problem in the current implementation using some of that code so its possible for our users to store the cert in Keyvault.

 ## Notes:

 Do we need: AcquireTokenSilent()??
 Seems like we could just bake this into other acquire calls automatically????